 We are excited to be able to offer a variety of activities outside contact-hour time, including Hydra simulation exercises, guest speaker events, and many more interactive activities.
 We expect you to take full advantage of these opportunities to deepen your understanding of the topics.

 You will be taught by a variety of academics, professionals and other relevant persons.
-Staff within the school have postgraduate qualifications, including PhD qualifications and professionals from across the sector have vast amount of experience and accreditation relevant to their profession.
-You might also be taught by current PhD students who can introduce you to their area of research.
-All programmes are informed by the University’s Learning and Teaching Strategy.
+Staff within the School have postgraduate qualifications, and professionals from across the sector have vast amounts of experience and accreditation relevant to their profession.

 If you are a current working professional, this course will enable you to further your current career and may be useful when seeking promotion.
-Equally, you might be in a transitional period in your career and seeking to explore other areas of social or criminal justice, where counter-terrorism and security knowledge might be key (e.g. missing persons, intelligence, risk assessment, policy development and more).
+Equally, you might be in a transitional period in your career and seeking to explore other areas of social or criminal justice, where counter-terrorism and security knowledge might be key (e.g. missing persons, intelligence, risk assessment, policy development, and more).

-If you are not a current working professional, and are just now embarking on your career, this course provides you with a wealth of opportunities within the public, private and third sectors.
-A career in the security industry, as well as oversight agencies, policing agencies or private sector departments dealing with sections of counter-terrorism are all feasible options for your future.
+If you are not a current working professional and are just now embarking on your career, this course provides you with a wealth of opportunities within the public, private, and third sectors.
+A career in the security industry, as well as oversight agencies, policing agencies, or private sector departments dealing with sections of counter-terrorism, are all feasible options for your future.

 Government loans are available for some postgraduate Master’s courses.
 Loans are subject to both personal and course eligibility criteria.